 The auditors produce an initial report of their findings and suggest all vulnerabilities.

 The auditors suggest solutions for each bug or error they presented in the initial report.

 After fixing all potential vulnerabilities, the auditors confirm the reliability of the smart contract.
 Additionally, they emit a successful smart contract audit certificate.
 This document serves the project to prove its dependability and trustworthiness to users and investors.

 It’s worth noting that this is the general process of a smart contract audit.
-However, standards and procedures may differ depending on the auditor or tool you choose to use.
+However, standards and procedures may differ depending on your chosen auditor or tool.
 Also, this sector is still under development.
 Therefore, it may change depending on technological advances and market requirements.